 The first and perhaps biggest horse racing festival returns in Mid-March.

-Last year’s Cheltenham festival was massive for matched bettors.
+Cheltenham Festival 2018 was massive for matched bettors.

 The Formula 1 season starts in Australia on Sunday 17th March 2019.

-This massively popular sporting institution is a staple of the spring racing calendar.
+This hugely popular race is a staple of the spring racing calendar.

 Horse racing’s popularity will lead to some awesome bookmaker promotions.